Anshul511/QuantumSimulation/README.md

 # QuantumSimulation
 Project based on Simulating Financial Models and Markets using Quantum Theory and Computing
+This is gonna be cool